Notice of Intent to Adjust Water Rates and Fees

 • Currently, City of Tucson residents share in the costs of serving these areas, including infrastructure investments and associated risks.

-To address this imbalance, Tucson Water is proposing a differential rate structure where customers in unincorporated Pima County would pay a 16–23% higher rate than customers within city limits.
+To address this imbalance, a differential rate structure was adopted.
+Customers in unincorporated Pima County will pay 19% more than customers within city limits.
 The range is based on the widely used Utility Basis Model for cost appropriation.
 More information about this financial model can be found in the links at the bottom of this page.

 • Legal – supported by Arizona state law and upheld by the Arizona Supreme Court.